Does this sound familiar?

 (I know, that sounds redundant, doesn’t it?)

-My wife Melissa was facilitating the music for a spiritual retreat, and I had accompanied her there.
+My wife Melissa was facilitating the music for the Sacred Circle Women’s Retreat outside of Zion National Park, and I had accompanied her there.
 At several points during the retreat, Melissa and I had the opportunity to perform a few of our raps for the group.

 Sounds harmless enough, yes?

 The tricky part came with my complete amnesia about the basic properties of Karma Yoga.

 One night, we performed our “I Am” rap.
 In this particular tune, we have the group stand and do movements along with the words to the song.
 I am incredible, powerful, a miracle, Divine!